1. I only need one Virtual Assistant

 Virtual Assistants work for more than one person generally.
 The beauty of a VA is that you don’t have to hire them on a full time basis or even part time.
 Most VA’s will have an hourly rate and you can hire them by the hour to do certain one off projects.
 If you know you have a regular amount of monthly work, many VA’s will have a retainer service where you can hire them for the same amount of hours every month.
 They will usually offer the retainer service at a lower rate than the hourly service.

-4. A virtual Assistant can easily steel my business ideas or clients
+4. A Virtual Assistant can easily steal my business ideas or clients

 This can and has happened, so it is important to ensure that you have safety measures in place to protect you against this and also that you have a good relationship with your VA.
 A reputable VA will put a contract in place at the beginning of the working relationship that will outline of the terms of the working arrangements as well as covering privacy, confidentiality, and ownership of materials produced.